JimHok/FavLinks/readme.md

 ### 4. Start peroidic task the first time

 - Access the website [http://127.0.0.1:8000/schedule](http://127.0.0.1:8000/schedule) to start the task

+### Important (If Celery cannot run on your machine)

+**_Celery and Celery Beat are needed to run peroidic task, to install please refer to the[ Celery documentation](https://docs.celeryq.dev/en/stable/django/first-steps-with-django.html#using-celery-with-django) and the[ Celery beat documentation](https://django-celery-beat.readthedocs.io/en/latest/)_**

 ## Run Application in Command Line Interface